openstax/adaptarr-server/doc/api/processes.md

 remain unchanged.
 This endpoint is only available in elevated sessions with the [`editing-process:edit`](../#p-editing-process-edit) permission.

+#### Status codes

+- 200: slot was updated.
+Response contains a JSON object of the [`Slot`](#slot) model describing the slot with changes applied.

+- 400 `edit-process:slot:name:duplicate`: rename would result in two slots
+  sharing the same name.

 ### `GET /api/v1/processes/:id/versions/:version/:id/steps`

 Return list of all steps in a particular version of a process, as a JSON array